Andrew Jackson and slavery: War of 1812

 According to James Robinson, after Jackson used slaves to fight and win the Battle of New Orleans, he made a speech recanting promises to free the slaves who fought in his command and added, "Before a slave of mine should go free, I would put him in a barn and burn him alive."
 Some 50 years later, amid the public debate about the formation of African-American military units during the American Civil War, an Ohio newspaper editorialized, "Out, we say, upon that squeamish Democracy that would shield the negro from the privations and dangers of the war!
 Gen. Jackson, whose Democracy no Democrat, at least, will question, had no scruples about negroes going into the army.
 They fought like veterans at the battle of New Orleans—(an event that Democrats even now delight to commemorate)—and publicly commended them for their bravery.
 If it was right that negroes should fight then, what makes it wrong now?"

-Legacy

-When Jackson's Ward and political protege Andrew Jackson Donelson was nominated for vice president on the 1856 Know Nothing ticket under Millard Fillmore, he mentioned in his acceptance speech at the nominating convention that he personally owned 100 slaves and loved the South.